Testimony of the Day

 - Place in oven and Broil for 15 minutes or until cheese starts to brown.
 Makes 8 8-9 inch personal pizzas.

-You can follow the above directions until your have your crusts flattened out.
-Then place the crusts in the oven and broil (not on top rack) for about 8-10 minutes or until they are just starting to brown a little (you can do this with the above recipe also if you want the crust to be crispier).
+You can follow the above directions until you have your crusts flattened out.
+Then place the crusts in the oven and broil for about 8-10 minutes or until they are just starting to brown a little (you can do this with the above recipe also if you want the crust to be crispier).
 Then remove and add sauce and toppings.
 Wrap in tin foil and freeze.
 Then when you need a quick meal, remove it from the tin foil and bake them in a 425 degree F oven for 10-12 minutes or until cheese starts to brown.